gassraphael/AlphaPEM/docs/index.md

 	- the addition of convective flow between the inlet, gas channels, and outlet of the cell, thereby removing the Pukrushpan equations (from Michigan University).
 		- auxiliary considerations are temporarily removed, as they require reconstruction.
 	- the addition of the MPL to the simulated cell, in both the anode and cathode.
+	- effective diffusive flows for the dissolved water insided the CLs are introduced.
 	- the addition of the open-source [ZSW GenStack](https://zenodo.org/records/14223364) as a calibrated fuel cell case study.
 - [V1.1](https://github.com/gassraphael/AlphaPEM/tree/11f07bd084a09cc6432f441b010d89d2a4229e4e) - 2025.08.18 - This version of AlphaPEM includes:
 	- the addition of heat transfer to the program, in cooperation with Pedro Affonso Nobrega (PERSEE, MINES PSL).